atulforworkk/timex/README.md

-Hi i am trying to save your 60 second in the game by giving you random agent anyHow I am a newbie developer and trying to create something new
+Hi I am trying to create a simple stopwatch